eser/apibone/README.md

 [apibone](https://github.com/eserozvataf/apibone) is an unified platform for queryable services.
 It simply provides environment-agnostic interfaces/objects for its modules.

-apibone modules queries various web services and return responses in requested formatting.
+apibone modules query various web services and return responses in requested formatting.
 Whether the platform is cli or web, modules access same interface for input and output objects.

 ## Queries